kaylaseplo/launchdarkly-demo/README.md

    - **Individual Target**: user-123 always gets `true`
    - **Rule 1**: if user plan is 'premium' → serve `true`
    - **Default Rule**: serve `false` to everyone else
-## Feature Flag Configuration
+## Feature Flag Configuration Reference

-The `new-checkout-flow` flag is configured in LaunchDarkly with:
+The `new-checkout-flow` flag should be configured in LaunchDarkly with:

 **Targeting Rules:**
 - Individual target: `user-123` → `true` (always enabled for this user)